:max_bytes(150000):strip_icc():format(webp)/Turkey-Thawing-Times-The-Spruce-59f8d15e6f53ba00110ab058.png)

 Be Smart, Be Safe: Plan Ahead

 And that's all there is to it.
 As you can see, thawing a 20-pound turkey in the refrigerator can take the better part of a week.
 So plan ahead!
-A bit of preparation will ensure that you're not faced with a still-frozen turkey on Thanksgiving morning.
+A bit of preparation will ensure you're not faced with a still-frozen turkey on Thanksgiving morning.